Last updated on 15 Apr 2014

 British Wheel of Yoga is a registered charity and is the governing body for yoga in Great Britain.
 They have a nationwide network of qualified teachers and can help you to find a class in your local area.
 They promote yoga classes to the general public.

-HealthWORKS Newcastle Core fusion – exercise class A mix of Yoga, Pilates & callanentic moves that concentrate on working the core muscles, build stamina, strengthen, lengthen and stretch the body.
-Core is beginner - medium level fitness.
-You get out what you put in to the exercises and everyone works to their own level, non-competitive.
-Suitable for any level of fitness and any age group.
+HealthWORKS Newcastle Core Fusion – exercise class.
+A mix of Yoga, Pilates & callanentic moves that concentrate on working the core muscles, build stamina, strengthen, lengthen and stretch the body.
+You get out what you put in to the exercises and everyone works to their own level.
+It's suitable for any level of fitness and any age group.

-HealthWORKS Newcastle Stretch and Relaxation at The Lemington Centre A class containing the moves adapted from Yoga, Pilates and Tai Chi to stretch the muscles, work the spine, lubricate the joints, and strengthen the core, finished by guided relaxation to set you up for the day.
+HealthWORKS Newcastle Stretch and Relaxation at The Lemington Centre.
+This class blends Yoga, Pilates and Tai Chi moves to stretch the muscles, work the spine, lubricate the joints, and strengthen the core, finished by guided relaxation to set you up for the day.
 A wonderful way to exercise and de-stress.
 Suitable for any level of fitness and any age group.

 Other Useful Information